 There was no significant relationships between SSD and sex-differences in personality trait variability in any of the four taxa (see Table 3 and Supplementary Table S4).
 There was also no sex difference in variability when the sexes were the same size.

-Mating system, age, population, study environment and study type can influence personality
+Moderating effects of mating system, age, population, study environment and study type on personality

-Monogamous and multiple mating systems were not significantly different from each other for means or variability for any of the taxonomic groups (Supplementary Table S7).
-Mean personality effect sizes for adults were marginally significantly different to juveniles for invertebrates (intercept: XSMD =0.24, 95% CIs: -0.03, 0.51, t = 1.74, p=0.08; juvenile: XSMD =-0.03, 95% CIs: -0.34, 0.28, t = -0.18, p=0.86), but not any other taxonomic group, and not for variability (Supplementary Table S8).
-Fish from the wild had greater differences in variability than fish from lab populations (intercept: XlnCVR =-0.09, 95% CIs: -0.18, -0.01, t = -2.11, p=0.04; lab: XlnCVR =0.08, 95% CIs: -0.02, 0.19, t = 1.55, p=0.12), but not for mean personality differences (Supplementary Table S9).
-Studies conducted in the lab were significantly different to field studies for mammals (intercept: XSMD =0.24, 95% CIs: -0.09, 0.57, t = 1.44, p=0.15; lab: XSMD = -0.31, 95% CIs: -0.56, -0.05, t = -2.34, p=0.02), but not for variability, and not for any other taxonomic group (Supplementary Table S10).

-Finally, effect sizes from observational studies were significantly different from experimental studies for mammals (intercept: XSMD =0.00, 95% CIs: -0.21, 0.22, t = 0.03, p=0.98; observation: XSMD = 0.39, 95% CIs: 0.13, 0.64, t = 2.39, p=0.004), but not for variability, and not for any other taxonomic group (Supplementary Table S11).
+In all five taxa, the sex difference in the mean or in the variability in personality traits did not differ between species with monogamous and multiple mating systems, nor between adults and juveniles (Supplementary Tables S7, S8).

+With one exception, there were no significant sex differences in the mean or in the variability in personality traits in any of the five taxa that was associated with the origin of the test animals.
+In fish, however, populations from the wild had significantly less variability in male than female personality traits (XlnCVR =-0.09, p=0.04), but this was the not the case for lab-reared/captive populations (XlnCVR =0.08, p=0.12).
+(Supplementary Table S9).

+With one exception, there were no significant sex differences in the mean or in the variability in personality traits in any of the five taxa attributable to where the animals were tested (lab or field).
+In mammals, however, the mean value was significantly lower in males than females tested in the laboratory (XSMD-0.31 , p=0.02), but not when tested in the field (XSMD =0.24, p=0.15) (Supplementary Table S10).

+Finally, with one exception, there were no significant sex differences in the mean or in the variability in personality traits in any taxa that was explained by whether behavioural data was from an observational or experimental study.
+In mammals, however, the mean value was significantly greater in males than females in observational studies (XSMD = 0.39, , p=0.004), but not in experimental studies (XSMD =0.00, p=0.98) (Supplementary Table S11).

 Publication bias